Financial Assistance While Waiting on Disability

 • other financial needs.

-Generally, to get financial assistance from charitable organizations while waiting on your disability to start, you must show that you have a real need.
-Sometimes it's one-time help only, but it's worth checking into.
+Generally, to get financial assistance from charitable organizations while waiting for your disability to start, you must show that you have a serious need.
+And sometimes you can only get one-time help, but it's worth checking into.
+Call 211 to find non-profit organizations that offer help in your area.

 Make Use of the Department of Vocational Rehabilitation